-After the fire department extinguished the flames a hole was cut in the front of the trailer so that soiled contents could be hooked and dragged out.
-From both ends we used wreckers, chains and skid steers to get the job done.
+After the fire department extinguished the flames, a hole was cut in the front of the trailer so that soiled contents could be hooked and dragged out.
+From both ends, we used wreckers, chains, and skid steers to get the job done.
 It was then loaded into dump trucks, and taken to our lot and dumped.
-With many dozens of man-hours and numerous pieces of equipment we finally completed the job around 4AM.
+With many dozens of man-hours and numerous pieces of equipment, we finally completed the job around 4 AM.
 And when we finally received the all-clear from the Health Department the next day, we were able to reload the material into dump trucks and take it to the landfill.
 It was quite an event.

 When the emergency was over I gathered the expenses, figured up the bill, and sent it over to the trucking company for payment.
 My first thought was how to get your towing bill paid with zero cargo and a burned out trailer?

-Now these recoveries cost quite a bit more than a basic tow, it usually runs into the multiple thousands.
+Now, these recoveries cost quite a bit more than a basic tow, it usually runs into the multiple thousands.
 And since that’s the case I’m quite accustomed to questions regarding the charges.
 Insurance companies and company reps alike don’t understand what it takes to complete such a huge endeavor, especially in the middle of the night with a Trooper-enforced time-frame.
 And when they get a look at the invoice— many of these guys…follow-up with aggressive questioning.

 Three days after the job was completed I received a call from Henry, from the trucking company.
 To say that he was unhappy with the bill, was an understatement.
 He was steaming…you could almost hear his teeth gnashing.
-I answered all of his questions and gave him justification for every item on the invoice and still he wanted to fight.
+I answered all of his questions and gave him justification for every item on the invoice and still, he wanted to fight.
 He was determined to cherry pick my charges and dispute the validity of something.
 And although I was annoyed at the suggestion that we hadn’t earned what was billed for, I kept my cool.
 I held back and refused to respond with the same vitriol and venom he spewed.
 And when he was finished nit-picking he asked one final question.
 He asked if I felt comfortable with all of the charges on the invoice.
 When I confidently told him that I did, he huffed and said something like “we’ll see about this”.

-Almost a week went by and finally I received a call from another company rep, his name was John.
+Almost a week went by and finally, I received a call from another company rep, his name was John.
 John was friendly and sincere.
 His; “Hey, how’s it going?” manner…drew me in.
 He was cordial and apologized for the delay in getting us paid and asked if he could discuss the invoice with me.

-In an instant I was on the defense…my adrenaline began pumping because I suspected I was in for a fight.
+In an instant, I was on the defense…my adrenaline began pumping because I suspected I was in for a fight.

 He asked about the labor and the fuel recovery and other items.
 And…well he did it in such a way that… was kind and understanding…like he’d been in my shoes at another station in life.
 When I responded to his questions with thorough, reasoned remarks and justification for the charges he didn’t challenge me.
 And even though I knew his kindness shielded an ulterior motive (lowering the bill), I couldn’t help but like John.
 So when he asked if there was anything I could do to help him out…I gave in.